Using an Event-Driven Approach in Microservices Architecture Training

 • Patterns for event processing

-• Monitoring and Metrics in Event-Driven Systems
+• Monitoring and metrics in event-driven systems

-• Building metrics to track business processes
+• Ways to build metrics to track business processes – tools and techniques for monitoring

 • Detecting and responding to problems in event streams